Safford is in the southeastern portion of the state on the

 The 11th Territorial Legislature established Graham County in 1881.
 The county was formed by the removal of parts of Apache and Pima Counties.
 The Legislature made an unusual decision when naming the county.
 Instead of naming it after a local Indian tribe, as many of the counties had been, they chose to name it after a mountain peak.
 Mount Graham is situated in Graham County and is the highest peak in the area reaching 10,516 feet.
 There is a discrepancy as to how the peak’s name was chosen.
 Some feel it was named after Lieutenant Colonel James Duncan Graham, who was a senior officer in General Stephen Kearny’s United States Corps of Topographical Engineers.

 The county has changed its county seat several times.
 Safford was named as the first county seat.
 Two years later, Solomonville was given the honor.
 An election was held in July 1915 and the seat was returned to Safford where it remains today.
 The county covers 4,630 square miles.

 Graham County is a rich land.
 The Gila River flows through its center creating green fertile farming lands and the majestic Gila Mountains rises to the north of the river.
 Beautiful forests can be found in the Coronado National Forest in the southwest section of the county.

 There are several attractions found in Graham County.
 Mount Graham is a popular recreational spot.
 You can access it by taking the Swift Trail, just outside of Safford and continuing on up to the summit.
 The drive is a scenic route traveling through the Coronado National Forest.

-Camping, hiking and fishing at Riggs Lake are just some of the activities that can be found along the way.
+Camping, hiking, and fishing at Riggs Lake are just some of the activities that can be found along the way.
 The Gila Box Riparian National Conservation Area is a terrific place to enjoy the Gila River.
-Many travel to this area to see wildlife or to float down the river.
+Many travels to this area to see wildlife or to float down the river.